 — Updated May 7, 2018 —

-Since the beginning of 2018 (and even earlier in some cases!) your inbox and social feeds have likely been inundated with articles about the General Data Protection Regulation (GDPR), with some proclaiming it to be the end of days, and others that appear to be excited and optimistic about the future.
+Since the beginning of 2018 (and even earlier in some cases!) your inbox and social feeds have likely been inundated with articles about the General Data Protection Regulation (GDPR), with some digital marketers proclaiming it to be the end of days, while others appear to be excited and optimistic about the future.
 While GDPR is a European regulation, it is designed to protect EU citizens no matter where in the world the website is based.
 Additionally, from a US-centric perspective, we should not be waiting for regulation to move towards user consent for data capture.
 Rather, we should proactively approach the future and embrace user consent for on-site tracking activities.
-If you’re not familiar with GDPR and all that it entails, this article provides a great overview!
+If you’re not familiar with GDPR and all that it entails, this Forbes article provides a great overview!

 While the majority of US sites are still lacking any kind of user consent or even basic cookie notification, there are several websites from various countries that have already made the move that can be seen in the examples provided below.